 Go to your classes’ bCourses sites to find links to required books, videos, and articles that your instructors have selected for the semester.
 Some instructors may provide these links on their syllabi or through another course management system.
 If you do not see these links for a particular class, ask your instructor.
 If the course reserve program is beneficial to you, please let your instructor know, so they are encouraged to submit their required materials for other courses.

-Due: Oct.
-31, 2022.
-Please submit lists of required books and videos for your fall courses via email to email@example.com.
-In the email, please include your course number/title and a list of your required items; for each item, please tell us the title, author, date/edition, and other bibliographic details.
-Please note items you wish to reuse from previous semesters, as we still need to activate those in the system.
-Requests received after Oct.
-31, 2022, are unlikely to be available for the start of the semester.
+Priority deadline: June 5, 2023.
+Please submit lists of required books and videos for your fall courses via email to firstname.lastname@example.org.
+In the email, please include your course number/title and a list of your required items.
+For each item, please tell us the title, author, date/edition, and other bibliographic details.
+It is important to include items you wish to reuse from previous semesters, as we still need to activate those in the system.
+Requests received after June 5, 2023, may not be available for the start of the semester.
 For the benefit of our students, we encourage you to submit your requests as soon as possible.

 What to expect